pmm1/islandis-login/README.md

 `authenticationMethod` will be "Íslykill" if IceKey is used during login and "Rafræn Skilríki" if "Rafræn Skilríki" were used.

-You can force the user to use "Rafræn skilríki" by adding &qaa=4 to the link e.g. https://innskraning.island.is/?id=advania.is&qaa=4
+You can force the user to use "Rafræn skilríki" by adding &qaa=4 to the login link e.g. https://innskraning.island.is/?id=advania.is&qaa=4

-`authId` can be provided by adding it to the original sign-in link, e.g. https://innskraning.island.is/?id=advania.is&authId=11111111-1111-1111-1111-111111111111
+`authId` can be provided by adding it to the original login link, e.g. https://innskraning.island.is/?id=advania.is&authId=11111111-1111-1111-1111-111111111111

-The 'authId' will persist throught the whole process,`authId` must be a valid GUID.
-This 'authId' can e.g. be used to make sure that the login attempt was made by you.
+The `authId` will persist through the whole process,`authId` must be a valid GUID.
+This `authId` can e.g. be used to make sure that the login attempt was made by you.

 You should compare the value in the `userAgent` field to the value the user has client side to make sure that the request originated from the same user.